 A great thanks to you Alastair for your site and a great thanks to the many talented and creative modelers who provide so many innovative ideas and how to’s.
 Your videos and photos are greatly appreciated.

-A huge thank you to Bill and Jim.
+A huge thank you to Jim, and to Bill for adding to the large HO scale layouts on the blog.
 Stunning, stunning stuff.

 Please do keep ’em coming.

 And if today is the day you get started on your layout, the Beginner’s Guide is here.

 PPS More HO scale train layouts here if that’s your thing.